grassrootseconomics/eth-tracker/README.md

 ### 3. Update config values

-See `.env.example` on how to override default values defined in `config.toml` using env varaibles.
+See `.env.example` on how to override default values defined in `config.toml` using env variables.
 Alternatively, mount your own config.toml either during build time or Docker runtime.

 ```bash
 # Override only specific config values